-Comparative Arts explores the dynamic interaction between literature, visual art, music, theater, film, and digital art.
-Through comparison of different forms of creative expressions, the field analyzes every compositional style of each single work and places it in direct relationship with the other arts and in particular with music.
+Comparative Arts explores the dynamic interaction between Literature, Visual Arts, Music, Theater, Film, and Digital Arts.
+Through comparison of different forms of creative expressions, the field analyzes every compositional style of each single work and places it in direct relationship with the other arts and in particular with Music.

 Who might be interested in Comparative Arts?

 The Comparative Arts events are ideal for anyone who want to explore the world of Music, Literature and the Arts with as much freedom as possible.
 All live or online events and workshops in comparative arts examine works from several national traditions, often in a variety of artistic forms, and as such it is an excellent way for humanists to expand their horizon.
 By focusing on the interrelationship of the arts, comparison enables one to appreciate the widest range of works.

 No matter what the final goal, anyone with a secret passion for Art, Music, Theater, and Literature will find themselves at home as a minor in comparative arts.
 Professionals and students of the Social Sciences who wish to explore the juxtaposition of the high and low may do so through Lyrics and the Popular Song, Literary and Television Genres, and Western Literature and the Other Arts, for example.